google/filament/libs/matdbg/README.md

 ## Wish List

-- Allow SPIR-V edits.
-- Allow viewing GLSL transpiled from SPIR-V.
-    - Also stop piggybacking on `type=glsl` for Metal Shading Language.
+- Allow editing of the original GLSL, perhaps by enhancing the `-g` option in matc and adding new chunk types.
+- Port the web side to TypeScript
+    - This will clarify the structure of the pseudo-database, which is currently a total hack.
+    - Allows us to use enums instead of strings in several places (e.g. getShaderAPI)
+    - Try using https://github.com/basarat/typescript-script because webpack etc is painful.
+    - If the above idea is too slow then use https://github.com/evanw/esbuild.
 - Expose the entire `engine.debug` struct in the web UI.
 - When shader errors occur, send them back over the wire to the web client.
 - Resizing the Chrome window causes layout issues.
 - The sidebar in the web app is not resizeable.
-- Refactor shader selection stuff to have "index" and "stage" attributes instead of glindex/vkindex/metalindex.
-    - Alternatively do something similar to makeKey in `MaterialChunk`.
 - For the material ids, SHA-1 would be better than murmur since the latter can easily have collisions.
 - It would be easy to add diff decorations to the editor in our `onEdit` function:
      1. Examine "changes" (IModelContentChange) to get a set of line numbers.